it-innovation/sam/doc/tutorial.rst

 .. sam-output:: service4-baseline

-However, adding `otherUsers` back in shows that this design is not safe (:example:`service5`):
+However, adding `otherUsers` back in shows that this design is not safe:

-.. sam-output:: service5-baseline
+.. sam-output:: service4-others

 `serviceProvider` may read `file` and `image` in response to calls from `otherUsers`.
 For example, double-clicking on the `file` problem shows the reason as: